ryancramerdesign/ProcessHannaCode/README.md

 ## Security

-There are security implications with a tool that will let you enter Javascript and/or PHP code from your web browser.
+There are security implications with a tool that will let you enter unfiltered Javascript and/or PHP code from your web browser.
 As a result, Hanna codes are meant for definition only by superusers at this time.